Driver who fled crash in Barrie located by police

 The driver of the vehicle initially fled the scene on foot but was later located by police with minor injuires.

-There is no word on nay charges and anyone with information is asked to contact police.
+There is no word on any charges and anyone with information is asked to contact police.

 -